• Skip to primary navigation

 Pro Tips:

-1. An easy recipe to cut in half, but you really want leftovers.
+1. It's an easy recipe to cut in half, but you want leftovers.

 2. You can use "stew meat" from your local store.
 I prefer a nicely marbled chuck roast or top sirloin.